 Feedback as Competitive Advantage

-Cameron Conaway equips organizations with an evidence-based approach to the art and science of how their employees give, receive, and process feedback.
+Cameron Conaway equips organizations with an evidence-based approach to employee feedback literacy: the art and science of how employees can effectively seek, give, receive, process, and use feedback

 Feedback services